johnspurlock/workers-do-memory-issue/README.md

 Ensure `deno` is installed (it's [easy to install](https://deno.land/#installation))

-Build the module js worker script:
- - `deno bundle worker.ts worker.js`

-Upload the module js worker script:
+Bundle and upload the module js worker script:
  - `deno run --unstable --allow-env --allow-net --allow-read=. tool.ts push`

+The push command will bundle and emit the worker module js as part of the upload, it will not write it out to disk.
+To see the emitted js locally for debugging or inspection, run a standard `deno bundle` command.
+ - e.g. `deno bundle worker.ts worker.js`

 From the cloudflare dashboard, deploy the new worker `memory-issue-repro` to a route.
 Once deployed, there are three data endpoints: `put`, `query`, and `clear`.
 Each endpoint takes a trailing `n` path token to indicate how many objects to create for the scenario (n = 1 to 50).